 Or perhaps you would like to choose one of the venues closest to the channel ports and take a leisurely drive through France.
 Beaurepaire, Molyneux and Seigneurie“>Seigneurie are only a couple of hours from Calais.

 By now, I expect you will be focusing on one or two venues.
 That to me is when to pick up the phone, speak to the staff in the AL office, tell them what you are looking for.
 They’ll probably confirm that you have made the right choices and perhaps help you decide on the final one.

 Every time I’ve been to France I see anglers on the way out wolfing down breakfasts on the ferry & full of optimism.
 Unfortunately often on the way back I see the same anglers looking disappointed.

 I think that to do a bit a homework as listed above, will pay dividends.
-Certainly, I use Angling Lines because I know each venue has been thoroughly checked out and contains the fish stocks advertised, whilst other less reputable companies or owners perhaps use a bit of poetic licence when describing their lakes stocking levels.
-But I think it pays to help them to help you by doing this first stage before you pick up the phone
+Certainly, I use Angling Lines because I know each venue has been thoroughly checked out.
+Whereas perhaps individual owners use a bit of poetic licence when describing their lakes as one size fits all.

 Pick your venue wisely and it will pay dividends and like me, you will be going back for more and more.